-Caring for Broken Bones
+How to Care for Broken Bones

 Follow these general guidelines and your doctor’s recommendations to care for your broken bone as it heals.

-- Leave the rough edges of a plaster cast alone -- if you try to trim or file them down, you may weaken or break the cast.
+- Leave the rough edges of a plaster cast alone.
+If you try to trim or file them down, you may weaken or break the cast.

-Call your doctor right away if you notice any of these symptoms, which can lead to improper healing and other complications:
+- Call your doctor right away if you notice any of these symptoms, which can lead to improper healing and other complications:

 - The cast gets damaged.